FabioDeveloper92/DesignPattern/CommandPattern/README.md

 ## Use Case

-- A command must have a duration independent of the original request or, if you want to queue, specify and execute requests at different times.
+- A command must have a duration independent of the original request or, if you want to queue, specify and execute requests at different times
 - Undo / redo operations are required.
 The execution of the command can be stored to reverse its effects.
-It is important that the Command class implement the undo and redo methods.
+It is important that the Command class implement the undo and redo methods
-- It's necessary to structure a system around high-level operations based on primitive operations.
+- It's necessary to structure a system around high-level operations based on primitive operations

 ## Participants